Shubhammid/java/README.md

-# 🚀 Java DSA Daily Practice
+# 🚀 Java DSA Daily Practices

 Welcome to my **Java Daily Coding Repository** — a personal journey to master **Data Structures and Algorithms** using Java 💻.